City of Portland Core Values: Anti-racism | Equity | Transparency | Communication | Collaboration | Fiscal Responsibility

 Travel expenses may include:

-Approval of payment for such expenses is at the discretion of the Elected Official in charge, with the affected Office or Bureau bearing the cost.
+Approval of payment for such expenses is at the discretion of the City Administrator, or designee, with the affected bureau, office or program area bearing the cost.

 Vacation Accruals

-When authorized by the Elected Official in charge, newly appointed employees in key positions may be credited for prior professional service by placement at the appropriate step of the vacation accrual table contained in the Administrative Rule 6.03 on Vacation.
+When authorized by the Human Resources Director or designee, newly appointed employees in key positions may be credited for prior professional service by placement at the appropriate step of the City’s vacation accrual table.
 Once placed on the schedule, future service with the City shall count normally towards additional vacation accrual rates.
-The Elected Official in charge may also authorize the one-time crediting of up to 40 hours of vacation available for use from date of hire.
+The City Administrator, or designee, may also authorize the one-time crediting of up to 40 hours of vacation available for use from date of hire.

 Recruitment incentives are limited to employees newly appointed to City employment and are not available to current City employees except as specifically outlined here.
-However, in limited circumstances when recruiting for key positions and if approved by the appointing authority and the Director of Human Resources, the vacation accrual incentive may be offered to temporary City employees applying for regular employment.
+However, in limited circumstances when recruiting for key positions and if approved by the Human Resources Director, the vacation accrual incentive may be offered to temporary City employees applying for regular employment.
+Refer to Guidance under this rule for information about identifying key positions and processes for authorization.

 History